fitthejob/cx-demo/README.md

-# CONNECT PBX - RAPID CONTACT CENTER DEPLOYMENT
+# MODULAR AMAZON CONNECT IMPLEMENTATION ACCELERATOR

-This repository currently centers on `connect-pbx/`, an infrastructure project for building and operating an Amazon Connect based PBX/contact-center platform with Terraform, manifest-driven module selection, operator runbooks, and a lightweight local deployment dashboard.
+This repository currently centers on `connect-pbx/`, an implementation accelerator for rapidly deploying a standardized, operable Amazon Connect baseline with Terraform, manifest-driven module selection, GitHub-based CI/CD, operator runbooks, and a lightweight local deployment dashboard.

-The goal is not just to provision AWS resources, but to give operators a fast, repeatable way to bootstrap accounts, deploy environment-specific capabilities, validate module eligibility, and run day-to-day telephony operations with documentation close to the code.
+Amazon Connect is powerful, but every new instance begins as a blank slate.
+The goal here is to reduce the time, inconsistency, and operational risk that come with building each environment by hand by giving teams a repeatable baseline they can deploy quickly, operate safely, and extend in controlled ways as requirements grow.

 ## Why this repo exists

-The focus of this project is to show how it is possible to achieve standard, rapidly deployable Connect implementations that are operable, governable, and extensible across environments.
+The focus of this project is to make Amazon Connect implementations faster to launch, easier to standardize, and safer to operate.

+Instead of rebuilding the same foundations manually for every environment, this repo provides a repeatable baseline that establishes account setup, backend state, deployment guardrails, and core telephony in a consistent sequence.
+From that starting point, teams can extend the platform through modular capability packs as implementation size, complexity, and governance needs increase.

 The repo models a modular Connect platform with: